ssec/polar2grid/py/polar2grid/doc/source/chain.rst

 ll2cr is a ms2gt utility that converts latitude and longitude ('ll') data into columns and rows ('cr') which can then be used in fornav.
-It uses 'gpd' files along with the mapx library to map lon/lat points to cols/rows.
+It uses 'gpd' files along with the mapx library to map lon/lat points of the satellite data to cols/rows of the grid described by the 'gpd' file.
 See the :doc:`Developer's Guide <dev_guide>` for more information on creating new gpd grids.